CalliStef/Callista-Lucia/docs/configuration.md

 <img align="left" width="45" height="45" src="https://cdn-icons-png.flaticon.com/128/3209/3209265.png" alt="note-icon-png">

 **Note**:
+&nbsp;&nbsp;
-&nbsp;&nbsp;If a drop-down menu appears, it means you have clicked on the drop-down arrow instead.
+If a drop-down menu appears, it means you have clicked on the drop-down arrow instead.
 Click on the first option “Frame” to continue.

 **3.** You will notice a new side panel appear on the right side of the work area.
 These are the preset frame sizes Figma offers to match the dimensions of most devices.
 Make sure you are in the Design tab, and then click on the “iPhone 11 Pro Max” item from the Phone drop-down.